 Several of the old workshops that used to be shown in the visitor centre has been moved out to environments in the open-air museum.
 The Photograph atelier and book bindery for example, you may visit in the Town.
 Here the door is open all year round, so you kan have a look inside.

-The house from 1915 with the ateliér of the painter Alf Lundeby, is also open all year.
+The house from 1915 with the ateliér of the painter Alf Lundeby, is open in the summer season.

 By the lake Breisjøen by the mountain farms there is a nice fishing exhibition.
 In the summer time children may try fishing here with old fashion bamboo fishin rods.
 And it is a good chance of getting fish!